butterworth1492/Visualizing-Cavity-Viruses/README.md

 Visualizing-Cavity-Viruses-Quick-project-
 =========================================

-STANDARD DISCLAIMER
-Unlike most people who commit code to github, my primary motivation is simply to find a place for interesting code to live if I don't want to lose track of it.
+STANDARD DISCLAIMER: Unlike most people who commit code to github, my primary motivation is simply to find a place for interesting code to live if I don't want to lose track of it.
 You'll find my coding styles vary from project to project and that I pay little attention to community standards or feedback.
 I do all that stuff at my day job.
 Enjoy!

 This was HASTILY written in about four hours.
 It is a proof-of-concept that explores the viability of having novice security analysts reverse-